Cost of Living in Malacca, Malaysia

 This is our cost for breakfast and coffee.
 We didn’t cook much while living here as there are so many great options for dining out.

 We’re still contributing to our retirement accounts back home.
 We have social security or a public pension in New Zealand, but we may not qualify for it.
-So we want to ensure that we are able to keep living life the way we want to for our whole lives!
+So we want to ensure we can keep living life the way we want for our whole lives!

-Then it’s just taxis.
+So this cost is mostly just taxis.
 Little, low-cost taxis to get us into town and back again.
-But these add up over the month and made this cost much higher than other places we’ve been.
+But these added up over the month, making this cost much higher than at other places we’ve been.

 This one is unfairly high in this snapshot.
-We had a Platinum Credit Card with a higly monthly fee.
-It was only charged twice a year and fell due.
-We spread this cost across the six months so we don’t have to pay all of it out of this month’s budget.
+We had a Platinum Credit Card with a high monthly fee.
+It was charged only twice a year and then fell due.
+We spread this cost over six months so we don’t have to pay it all out of this month’s budget.

 It's boring but essential when you have a mortgage.

 We made a mistake here.
-We purchased cheap SIM cards from 7-Eleven and could not get them to work on our phones—something to do with the registration process not going ahead smoothly.
+We purchased cheap SIM cards from 7-Eleven but couldn't get them to work on our phones—something to do with the registration process not going through smoothly.
 So we had to buy new SIM cards at a shop and have them installed for us.

-We should have got eSIMs for when we landed and sorted the actual cards properly when we got to Malacca.
+We should have got eSIMs on arrival and sorted out the actual cards properly when we got to Malacca.
+Don’t make the same mistake we did.
+Get your data sorted before you arrive so you can order a taxi at the bus station.

 Things We Didn’t Spend Money On